 Is your agency interested in sponsoring this high profile event?
 Contact the Rural Women's Network (firstname.lastname@example.org) for more information.

-The Award is an initiative of RIRDC in partnership with the state and territory agencies responsible for agriculture, primary industries and natural resources.
-It is proudly sponsored by Westpac Agribusiness (Platinum sponsor) and is supported by the Award's national partners: Department of Agriculture, Fisheries & Forestry, Rural Press Limited, ABC Radio and RM Williams OUTBACK Magazine.
+The Award is an initiative of AgriFutures Australia* in partnership with the state and territory agencies responsible for agriculture, primary industries and natural resources.
+It is proudly sponsored by Westpac (Platinum sponsor) and supported by RM Williams Outback, ABC Rural, and Australian Community Media.